Ancient Egyptian Children

-- If there were only daughters in a household, the daughters would get the land when her parents died.
+- If there were only daughters in a household, the daughters would get the land when their parents died.

-- Kids loved to play games like marbles and sport games.
+- Kids loved to play games like marbles and sports games.

 - More than half of the Ancient Egyptian children did not live to even be 5 years of age.